Kong/docs.konghq.com/app/_hub/kong-inc/header-cert-auth/overview/_index.md

 ### Client certificate request

-Send_ca_dn is not supported in this plugin.
+The `send_ca_dn` option is not supported in this plugin.
 This is used in mutual TLS authentication, where the server sends the list of trusted CAs to the client, and the client then uses this list to select the appropriate certificate to present.
 In this case since the plugin does not do TLS handshakes and only parses the client certificate from the header, it is not applicable.

 The same applies to SNI functionality.
 The plugin can verify the certificate without needing to know the specific hostname or domain being accessed.
 The plugin's authentication logic is decoupled from the TLS handshake and SNI, so it doesn't need to rely on SNI to function correctly (pretty much anything that deals with the actual TLS handshake is not needed for the plugin to work).